mortonl/zebra-label-generator/CONTRIBUTING.md

 ## Testing Requirements

 ### Test Setup

 - Use JUnit Jupiter with Mockito runner (when mocks are needed)
-- Create shared mocks in `@BeforeEach` block only if they are used in each test, otherwise creatye the mock in the individual test i.e. avoid setting up unused mocks
+- Create shared mocks in `@BeforeEach` block only if they are used in each test, otherwise create the mock in the individual test i.e. avoid setting up unused mocks
 - Use constants instead of mocking enums:

 ```java
 private static final LabelSize DEFAULT_SIZE = LabelSize.LABEL_4X6; // 101.6mm x 152.4mm
 private static final PrintDensity DEFAULT_DPI = PrintDensity.DPI_203; // 8 dots per mm
 ```

 ### Test Structure

 1. Ensure tests are well named and use `@DisplayName` annotations on:
     * Test classes
     * Test scenarios
     * Individual test methods
 2. Prefer parameterized tests where applicable
 3. Group multiple assertions using assertAll():

 ```java
 assertAll("validation checks",
     () -> assertEquals(expected1, actual1),